Page 2 The project begins

 Two fuel lines come up along the firewall, held with P-clamps.
 A home made brass double P-clamp will look right at home were it mounts.

 Brakelines done, but the brake proportioning valve leaked at this copper seal, even after changing it twice.
-A second one leaked at the same seal.
+A second valve leaked at the same seal.

-Finally an upgrade to a Wilwood proportioning valve did the trick, no more leaking.
+Finally an upgrade to a Wilwood proportioning valve did the trick, no more leaks.

 (April 2025)